Rebeccals/Gemini-Tutoring-Bot/README.md

 # Gemini-Tutoring-Bot
-An AI Tutor that tailors lessons based on the user's learning style and progress
+An AI Tutor that tailors it's lessons based upon the user's learning style and progress.

 ## Features
 * A VARK assessment test to help determine your learning style.